Gold Flex

 Gold Flex is a non-woven fabric manufactured by Honeywell from Kevlar, and is often used in ballistic vests and body armor.
 Gold Flex is lighter than woven Kevlar, Twaron and other Ballistic material.
 Gold Flex is a laminated material consisting of cross-laid, non-woven fibers in a resin matrix.
 The fibers are laid straight and not in a woven fabric configuration.
 When an object strikes this material, a "web" of its clusters absorb the impact and minimizes penetration.

 Honeywell describes "Gold Shield" as being almost identical, only either using two plies instead of four, or using a different resin, depending on version.
 Both products use Honeywell's patented "Shield" technology, which is present in their Spectra Shield.

 Protection

 Gold Flex gives resistance to abrasion and resists organic solvents making it non-conductive and non-flammable.
 Its degradation point starts at 500 C and it has no melting point.
 It is sensitive to salts, acids, and ultraviolet radiation.
-GolfFlex also causes static build up.
+GoldFlex causes static build up.
 Protection is also based on the pressure of the impact.
 Some of these fabrics are only designed with hand-guns in mind basically making anything with a bigger caliber a threat potential.
 One cannot wear a GoldFlex and expect a large caliber round (E.G .50 BMG round) to be stopped from penetrating it.
 Also GoldFlex is not the only material that is responsible for minimizing penetration and absorbing the attack.
 Along with GoldFlex there are other layers on top of this fabric to ensure that the object does not penetrate through the material.